 HCP Vault is a hosted version of Vault, which is operated by HashiCorp to allow organizations to get up and running quickly.
 HCP Vault uses the same binary as self-hosted Vault, which means you will have a consistent user experience.
 You can use the same Vault clients to communicate with HCP Vault as you use to communicate with a self-hosted Vault.

-NOTE: Currently, HCP Vault clusters are located on AWS running in multiple regions across North America, Asia, and Europe.
-Additionally, the Beta on Azure allows for users to run in limited set of regions across North America and Europe.
-During the Azure beta, we will be gradually releasing functionality similar to the ones found on AWS.
+NOTE: Currently, HCP Vault clusters can be created on either AWS or Azure running in multiple regions across North America, Asia, and Europe.
 We will support additional cloud providers in the future.

 Vault running on the HashiCorp Cloud Platform (HCP) enables users to secure, store, and tightly control access to tokens, passwords, certificates, and encryption keys within one unified cloud-based platform.